CarlosChicata/data_world_portfolio/Concepts/Data warehouse/README.md

 3.  `Changed data capture`: this method use the logs to capture and identify teh changes that have occurred. this method no need a extra I/O to trap data, and get all update processing; but i will get more data in log that you need.
 4.  `lift the changed data out of the DBMS buffers`: when change occurs, the change is reflected immediately so saving time but you need more online required resource (like software snesitive to  change), there is a performance impact.
 This focus can handle large amount of processsing at a very high speed.

+## Consideration in types of development efforts in distributed data warehouse

+There are many considerations about all development efforts to build of distributed data warehouse you need to know.

+### Completely unrelated data warehouses

+If all business/regions/areas are autonomous to build a data warehouse with difference stack technology based in requirements; there is a common aspect of integration all at one : financial area; so then the organization need to build a corporation financial data warehouse to store this data.
+This data warehouse contains simple entities and don't get a integration of entity. this data warehouse will feed either local data warehouse or operational system of the local area.

+The metadata is vital at the local level and it is also need at the corporate financial level inside corporate data warehouse; however, there is not real integration between data warehouses, there is no need to tie any of the metadata together.

 # References
 1.   build of data warehouse, fourth edition.
 W. H. Inmon.
 2005